MicrosoftDocs/cpp-docs/docs/standard-library/utc-clock-class.md

 ### Return Value

 The `sys_time` set to the equivalent point in time as `t`.
-If a direct mapping doesn't exist, it is the last representable value before the insertion of a leap second in the case that `t` represents a point in time when a leap second was inserted.
+If a direct mapping doesn't exist, it's the last representable value before the insertion of a leap second in the case that `t` represents a point in time when a leap second was inserted.
 Adding a leap second is referred to as a "leap second insertion".
 When a leap second is inserted, the time as it nears midnight proceeds from 23 hours 59 minutes 59 seconds to 23 hours 59 minutes 60 seconds (the inserted leap second), and then to 0 hours 0 minutes 0 seconds (midnight).
 In the past, leap seconds have been added either on June 30 or December 31.

 ## <a name="is_steady_constant"></a> is_steady

 Static value that specifies whether the clock type is *steady*.
 In Microsoft's implementation, `is_steady_constant` is always **`false`**.
-Because the `utc_clock` is not steady, you can't reliably use this clock to take the time before an event, the time after an event, and subtract them to get the duration of the event because the clock may be adjusted during that time.
+Because the `utc_clock` isn't steady, you can't reliably use this clock to take the time before an event, the time after an event, and subtract them to get the duration of the event because the clock may be adjusted during that time.

 ```cpp
 static const bool is_steady = false;